 -

-RE: Toes! (and how they rule)
+RE: Toes! (and how they rule)posted in Joint cracking

 Agreeโthe second toe on each foot gives the most pleasing sensation.
 Not sure why.